Back in Black (comics): An incident on the fourth floor

 Peter chats with an unconscious May while MJ sleeps.
-Peter suspects that May might have built a resistance in her body to counter his earlier blood transfusion.
+Peter suspects that May may have built a resistance in her body to counter his earlier blood transfusion.
 The hospital reverend arrives, and asks if they have any plans for a funeral.

 After the nurses complete a blood test for May, Peter steals the report and sees that it did not work.
 A second report is given to a police officer named Delint.
 They have a short conversation, at the same time the head nurse talks with Delint about the missing first report, radiation in May's blood, and them paying in cash.
 She also tells her opinion of the story, then tells Delint that MJ is still upstairs.
 Delint goes up to May's room and Peter, sensing him, hides.
 MJ opens the door for Delint (who reveals himself as Lieutenant Detective Robert Delint) and the lights go out.
 Peter appears and knocks the officer out.

 The two realize that, with Delint suspicious, they have to transfer May immediately.
 Peter finds himself breaking the law to facilitate the transfer of his aunt, which causes him to doubt his own beliefs.